-Users without UW NetIds or barcodes can obtain temporary barcodes at the Circulation Desk.
+Users without UW NetIds can obtain one at the Circulation Desk.
 Use of the public area PCs is limited to 1 hour per day.

-Computers in the Reference Area are limited to legal research use only & 4 hours per day.
+Reference Area PCs are limited to legal research use only & 4 hours per day.

 See also Printing from Computers